Managing Waste and Improving Resource Efficiency

 - Prints on recycled-content and Forest Stewardship Council (FSC) paper using FSC-certified venders

-- Purchases 100 percent recycled-content toilet paper for the entire campus
+- Purchases 100 percent recycled-content toilet paper and 70 percent recycled-content paper towels for the entire campus

 - Purchases napkins with a minimum of 30 percent recycled content

-- Purchases food that is grown or raised locally (Twenty-five percent of the university's food budget is spent on such food.)
+- Purchases food that is grown or raised locally (47 percent of the university's food budget is spent on food grown and processed within 250 miles of campus.)

 - Provides only biodegradable (compostable) dishware including take-out packaging, coffee cups, and utensils

-- Encourages the use of reusable bottles and tap water by banning the sale of bottled water on campus; find water bottle filling station (PDF) locations around campus.
+- Encourages the use of reusable bottles and tap water by banning the sale of bottled water on campus.

 - Uses filtered tap water rather than rented water coolers in offices.